SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-java/topic-to-queue-mapping.md

 }
 ```

 In this case, the tutorial requires permission to send and receive guaranteed messages, configure endpoints, and manage queue subscriptions.
 If these capabilities are not available on the message router, the tutorial will not proceed.
 If these capabilities are missing, you update the client-profile used by the client-username to enable them.
-See the [Solace documentation]({{ site.docs-client-profile}}){:target="_top"} for details.
+See the [Solace documentation](https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Profiles.htm) for details.

 ## Adding a Subscription to a Queue